amrit110/inclusive_images_challenge/journal.md

 This could be due to the highly noisy machine generated labels used for training.
 So, could be interesting to not use them and compare.
 Recall is weighted more, so it might also hurt the F2-score.

 - [x] Train without using machine labels.

 * `submission_17.csv` - 0.191
 * Lower compared to using the machine labels, since the decrease in recall is more than any increase in precision.

-- [ ] Add augmentations and improve baseline.
+- [x] Add augmentations and improve baseline.
+Added random crops, yet to add some brightness and color augmentations.

 - [x] Look at label distributions of top classes.